 Notre Dame Academy is committed to providing quality Catholic education to any young woman who sincerely desires it.
 Tuition assistance is available in connection with the work-study program.
-The school works with students and their parents to make Notre Dame education available.
-Private School Aid Service (PSAS) forms for this program are available upon request in the school office and due by April 4.
-The deadline for the job application is May 1.
+The school works with students and their parents to make a Notre Dame education available.
+FACTS forms for this program are available on the website and must be completed and turned in by April 1.
+The deadline for the job application is April 15.
 The school also has many supporters who are committed to this goal and are generous in subsidizing the tuition assistance program.
-Parents have the opportunity to contribute to the Tuition Share program by adding a donation to their monthly payment.